syedwaheedulla/Create-and-Mint-ERC20-Tokens/README.md

 The contract constructor initializes the token with the name "MyToken" and the symbol "MTK," and it mints 1000 tokens to the address that deploys the contract.

-**License:**

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/your-username/MyToken/blob/main/LICENSE) file for details.

-**Contributing:**

-Contributions to this project are welcome!
-If you find any issues or have suggestions for improvements, please feel free to create a pull request or open an issue.

-**Disclaimer:**

-This smart contract is provided as-is without any warranty.
-Use it at your own risk.
-The developers of this contract are not responsible for any loss or damage caused by using this code.

-**Contact:**

-For any inquiries or questions, you can reach us at [contact@mytoken.com](mailto:contact@mytoken.com).

----
-*Note: Customize the README file with relevant information such as your logo, contact details, license file, and other specific details related to your project.
-Also, update the installation and deployment instructions if required based on your project's setup.*